Aidan275/spark-iot-ts/README.md

 ### Histories Schema
-Following are the fields for history data. timestamp, datetime, pointName and value are the timeseries data.
+Following are the fields for history data.

+timestamp, datetime, pointName and value are the timeseries data.

 siteRef and yearMonth are for partition.

 siteRef and equipName generally will be used as joining keys to get different points of same equipment.

+For a partition, the data will be sorted by time which is main advantage of using FiloDB for timeseries analytics.

 ```
  |-- pointName: string (nullable = false)
  |-- timestamp: timestamp (nullable = false)